Latina/o/x Initiatives for Service, Training, and Assessment (LISTA) Certificate

 She earned a B.A. in Business Administration from Rutgers University in New Brunswick and honorary degree of Doctor of Public Service from Georgian Court University (2021)

-Before joining the Department, Ms. Neira served as Director of Human Services in Princeton administering income-assistance and emergency housing services.
-She played a key role in leading Princeton’s welcoming community efforts and was recognized for her work in building positive relationships between local police and immigrant communities.
-Ms. Neira also led the development and implementation of Princeton’s first Community Needs Assessment to identify needs and service gaps of low-to-moderate income households.
-In 2016, she was selected for a Welcoming America Fellowship focused on building more inclusive and welcoming communities for immigrants and refugees.
+Before joining state government, Neira worked in local government as Director of Human Services in Princeton administering income-assistance and emergency housing services.
+She played a key role in leading Princeton’s welcoming community efforts and was recognized for her work in building positive relationships between police and immigrant communities.
+Neira also led the development and implementation of Princeton’s first Community Needs Assessment to identify needs and service gaps of low-to-moderate income households.

 She has been an employee of PROCEED for the past 31 years.
 She has been a director for several programs including the pre-school programs, Child Abuse Prevention, Youth Counseling, Differential Response, Outreach to Adolescents at Risk and the Substance Abuse Programs.
 She has 36 years of experience working with families, children, and adolescents.
 Areas of expertise include domestic violence, child sexual abuse, family therapy, substance abuse, HIV/AIDS, and clinical supervision.